 Mobile-First Indexing & Responsive

 So, what has changed over the years?
 Mobile commerce is making up for a much larger proportion of traffic and revenue today than ever before.
-Not only are more users visiting your site using a mobile device compared to desktop, but they are also converting on mobile devices.
+Not only are more users visiting your site using a mobile device compared to a desktop, but they are also converting to mobile devices.
 If your website has a poor mobile experience, you need to take this seriously and think mobile-first as Google indexation is based on the mobile version of your website.
 As a best practice for your WooCommerce site to be mobile-friendly;

 - Ensure you use a responsive WooCommerce theme that will adapt to mobile devices.